-Richard Scranton, M.D., M.P.H., is the Chief Medical Officer of Lyndra Therapeutics, responsible for the global development of the company’s LYNX™ drug delivery platform.
+Richard Scranton, M.D., M.P.H., is the President of Global Product Development and the Chief Medical Officer of Lyndra Therapeutics, responsible for advancing the LYNX™ drug delivery platform and evolving and overseeing portfolio strategy, current and future product development from preclinical through commercialization, and external partnerships and alliances.
 Dr. Scranton is a visionary leader with forward-thinking problem-solving skills and a flexible and can-do spirit.
 He has 20+ years of expertise in pharmaco-epidemiologic research, clinical epidemiology, health services research and clinical trials research.
-Dr. Scranton is now leading the pre-clinical and clinical research of all drug development programs at Lyndra Therapeutics.

 Prior to joining Lyndra, Dr. Scranton held roles with increasing responsibility at Pacira Pharmaceuticals – including Chief Medical Officer from 2018-2020 – where he led the global development and advancement of EXPAREL, a non-opioid long-lasting injectable local anesthetic.
 Dr. Scranton also served as Chief Medical Officer at VeroScience, where his responsibilities included all aspects of clinical development, regulatory and pharmacovigilance of their investigational drugs.
 Dr. Scranton was appointed instructor in medicine at Harvard Medical School and associate physician in the division of aging at Brigham and Women’s Hospital, advancing to assistant professor in 2006.
 Dr. Scranton also served as associate medical director and research consultant for Phase V Technologies.
 Dr. Scranton was an assistant clinical professor of medicine at the F. Edward Hebert School of Medicine at the Uniformed Services University of the Health Sciences and a senior research fellow at the Massachusetts Veterans Administration Epidemiology, Research and Information Center (MAVERIC).